Search the Health Library

 In a clinical trial led by Hopkins in collaboration with a dozen medical centers, the median overall survival of patients with advanced melanoma treated with nivolumab was estimated as 16.8 months, with several patients surviving more than 20 months without evidence of relapse.
 That’s much better than the six to nine months commonly estimated for Stage IV melanoma.
 Nearly a third of the patients in the nivolumab trial exhibited significant tumor responses, lasting an average of two years—and in roughly half of those cases, the tumor response endured even after the drug was discontinued.

-Those enduring responses indicate the potential power of cancer immunotherapies, according to Suzanne L. Topalian, a professor of surgery and oncology and head of the melanoma program at Hopkins and a lead investigator on several nivolumab trials.
+Those enduring responses indicate the potential power of cancer immunotherapies, according to Suzanne L. Topalian, a professor of surgery and oncology and head of the melanoma program at the Kimmel Cancer Center.
 “In some patients, this kind of therapy seems to permit a long-term immune response to the cancer,” Topalian says.
 “And we’re seeing results not only in melanoma but also in kidney cancer and lung cancer.”
 Julie Brahmer, a lung cancer expert, led the early phase trials of anti-PD-1 at Hopkins and is now leading the effort in treating lung cancer with immunotherapy drugs.

 As scientists painstakingly studied the molecular pathways that govern interactions between tumors and the immune system, they laid the groundwork for the drugs that are now emerging.